Mokazel/create-hls/README.md

 Credits is left where credits is due:

 Thanks to twitch for their awesome gaming platform.
-Please consider turning off your addblocks or subscribe to twith turbo.
+Please consider turning off your addblocks or subscribe to twitch turbo.

 # Question